ansibleguy/collection_opnsense/docs/source/modules/openvpn.rst

     "renegotiate_time","integer","false","\-","reneg_time, reneg","Renegotiate data channel key after n seconds (default=3600).
 When using a one time password, be advised that your connection will automatically drop because your password is not valid anymore.
 Set to 0 to disable, remember to change your client as well."
     "carp_depend_on","string","false","\-","vip, vip_depend, carp, carp_depend","The CARP VHID to depend on.
 When this virtual address is not in master state, then the instance will be shutdown."
     "certificate","string","true if no ca","\-","cert","Certificate to use for this service."
-    "ca","string","false","true if no certificate","certificate_authority, authority","Select a certificate authority when it differs from the attached certificate."
+    "ca","string","true if no certificate","\-","certificate_authority, authority","Select a certificate authority when it differs from the attached certificate."
     "key","string","false","\-","tls_key, tls_static_key","Add an additional layer of HMAC authentication on top of the TLS control channel to mitigate DoS attacks and attacks on the TLS stack.
 The prefixed mode determines if this measurement is only used for authentication (--tls-auth) or includes encryption (--tls-crypt)."
     "authentication","string","false","\-","auth, auth_algo","One of: 'BLAKE2b512', 'BLAKE2s256', 'whirlpool', 'none', 'MD4', 'MD5', 'MD5-SHA1', 'RIPEMD160', 'SHA1', 'SHA224', 'SHA256', 'SHA3-224', 'SHA3-256', 'SHA3-384', 'SHA3-512', 'SHA384', 'SHA512', 'SHA512-224', 'SHA512-256', 'SHAKE128', 'SHAKE256'.
 Authenticate data channel packets and (if enabled) tls-auth control channel packets with HMAC using message digest algorithm alg."
     "username","string","false","\-","user","(optional) Username to send to the server for authentication when required."